tdlib/td/example/python/README.md

 To run this example you need to [build](https://github.com/tdlib/td#building) TDLib and copy built tdjson shared library to this directory.

-Then you can run the example:
+After this you can run the example:
 ```
 python tdjson_example.py
 ```